wxlund/boot.mqtt.demo/README.md

 ```
 The Tuning example was converted to a unit test so that you could see how
 they are structured.
 If you read the article there are a number of ways you can
 extend this to develop a structure for performance testing.
-I did n
+The apps were not refactored any
+further than to enable them to be launched as boot apps in a testing and CommandLineRunner
+format.